History of feminism: Renaissance Feminism

 Italian-French writer Christine de Pizan (1364 – c.
 1430), the author of The Book of the City of Ladies and Epître au Dieu d'Amour (Epistle to the God of Love) is cited by Simone de Beauvoir as the first woman to denounce misogyny and write about the relation of the sexes.
 Christine de Pizan also wrote one of the early fictional accounts of gender transition in Le Livre de la mutation de fortune.
 Other early feminist writers include the 16th-century writers Heinrich Cornelius Agrippa, Modesta di Pozzo di Forzi, and Jane Anger, and the 17th-century writers Hannah Woolley in England, Juana Inés de la Cruz in Mexico, Marie Le Jars de Gournay, Anne Bradstreet, Anna Maria van Schurman and François Poullain de la Barre.
 The emergence of women as true intellectuals effected change also in Italian humanism.
-Cassandra Fedele was the first women to join a humanist group and achieved much despite greater constraints on women.
+Cassandra Fedele was the first woman to join a humanist group and achieved much despite greater constraints on women.

 Renaissance defenses of women are present in a variety of literary genre and across Europe with a central claim of equality.
 Feminists appealed to principles that progressively lead to discourse of economic property injustice themes.
 Feminizing society was a way for women at this time to use literature to create interdependent and non-hierarchical systems that provided opportunities for both women and men.

 Men have also played an important role in the history of defending that women are capable and able to compete equally with men, including Antonio Cornazzano, Vespasiano de Bisticci, and Giovanni Sabadino degli Arienti.
 Castiglione continues this trend of defending woman's moral character and that traditions are at fault for the appearance of women's inferiority.
 However, the critique is that there is no advocacy for social change, leaving her out of the political sphere, and abandoning her to traditional domestic roles.
 Although, many of them would encourage that if women were to be included in the political sphere it would be a natural consequence of their education.
 In addition, some of these men state that men are at fault for the lack of knowledge of intellectual women by leaving them out of historical records.

 One of the most important 17th-century feminist writers in the English language was Margaret Cavendish, Duchess of Newcastle-upon-Tyne.
 Her knowledge was recognized by some, such as proto-feminist Bathsua Makin, who wrote that "The present Dutchess of New-Castle, by her own Genius, rather than any timely Instruction, over-tops many grave Grown-Men," and considered her a prime example of what women could become through education.